Dwarf Crape Myrtle

 Zones: 4-8

-Growing Conditions: Full sun to part shade and well-drained soil
+Growing Conditions: Full sun to part shade in medium moist, well-drained soil

 Zones: 5-9